 When someone you love gets older, you want to make sure that he or she gets the care they need.
-You want your loved one to live with independence and dignity, and at the same time, you may worry whether they are able to take proper care of themselves.
-You may become distracted at work with concerns that they could fall while getting out of the tub, that they may forget to take their medication or that they may not have the mental and physical ability to care for themselves.
+You want your loved one to live with independence and dignity, and at the same time, you may worry whether they can take proper care of themselves.
+You may become distracted at work with concerns that they could fall while getting out of the tub, that they may forget to take their medication, or that they may not have the mental and physical ability to care for themselves.

-One solution may be to find a nursing home for your loved one, but this would involve a loss of independence.
-They deserve care, but at the same time, want to live with dignity, stay in their neighborhood and make their own choices.
-The logical compromise is to consider hiring a home caregiver who can make sure your loved one has needed care while allowing them to carry out their day-to-day activities.
+As you navigate these concerns, a reliable option you might consider is placing your loved one in a nursing home.
+Yet, this would involve a significant loss of independence, which may not align with your loved one’s wishes.
+They deserve care, but at the same time, want to live with dignity, stay in their neighborhood, and make their own choices.
+Therefore, the logical compromise is to consider hiring a home caregiver who can make sure your loved one has needed care while allowing them to carry out their day-to-day activities.

 Look at Credentials